RStrydom/assessment/readme.md

 This repository includes the initial setup for the evaluation.
 The project is [Laravel](https://laravel.com/) based and is built using a fresh installation.
 Please refer to the Laravel documentation for help to setup the environment and get it running.

-Your job is to:
+Setup the environment by:

-1. Setup the environment by installing the composer dependancies and connecting it to a database.
+1. Installing the composer and npm dependancies
+2. Connect it to a database.
-2. Run the database migrations and seeds.
+3. Run the database migrations and seeds.

+## Tasks

+Please complete the tasks below.
+It would be helpful for you to commit your work after each step.
+When finished create a pull request.
+Once the pull request is made (or for help), please email your contact person at Sendmarc.

-3. Change the code in `routes/web.php` to use Controllers, Requests, and Models.
-Think RESTful API.
+1. Change the code in `routes/web.php` to use Controllers, Requests, and Models.
+Think RESTful/Resourceful API architecture.
-4. Produce a basic interface to list the tasks with the name, priority, and number of days until due.
+2. Produce a basic interface to list the tasks with the name, priority, and number of days until due.
+3. Implement unit tests for `app/TaskFighter.php`.
-5. Refactor the monstrous code in the `app/TaskFighter.php` class.
+4. Refactor the monstrous code in the `app/TaskFighter.php` class.
-6. Add a button on the interface to cause TaskFighter to 'tick'.
+5. Add a button on the interface to cause TaskFighter to 'tick'.

-Bonus points for (not required):
+Bonus points are awarded for the following, optional, tasks:

-1. Implement unit tests for `app/TaskFighter.php` before refactoring the class and ensure they are passing throughout the refactor.
-2. Using VueJS to build the listing as a single page app.
+1. Using VueJS to build the listing as a single page app.
+3. Any additional usability features.
-3. Ensuring robustness of the application for use in the wild.
+2. Ensuring robustness of the application for use in the wild.

-When finished (or for help), please email your contact person at Sendmarc.

 ## Rules